grecoe/SubscriptionPolicy/src/roles/Readme.md

 ```

 ### clear_user_roles.py
-You must open this script and provide a single Azure Subscription ID.
+You must open this script and provide a single Azure Subscription ID on line 22.

 The script looks for top level roles assigned to a subscription and deletes any "User" roles, this is because we are moving towards an RBAC Group access only.